Ally-protocol/ally-contracts/README.md

 and fill the governors, minter and funder mnemonics from that command's output

+this only works as a shortcut for the local sandbox, when using testnets or mainnet you need to create accounts manually on AlgoSigner.

 also the MULTISIG_THRESHOLD should be filled with a number

 - Deploy contract and create pool token